oyyblin/galaxy-docs/doc-developer/5-guide/claim-integrate.md

 ## 2.1.
 Overview

-For endpoint and other info, please refer to [Overview | Project Galaxy Docs](https://docs.galaxy.eco/developer/graphql-api/overview) .
+For endpoint and other info, please refer to [Overview | Galxe Docs](https://docs.galxe.com/developer/graphql-api/overview) .

 And for interface of each GraphQL query, please check docs/schema from [Playground - https://graphigo.prd.galaxy.eco/query](https://graphigo.prd.galaxy.eco/) .

 ## 2.2.
 Query campaign

 This API is used for get campaign object, a campaign is the key object that holds all info for NFT claiming process, integrate this API to setup your own NFT claim page.
-An example of how a campaign can be shown on website: [New To The Galaxy?
-Start your adventure here! by Galaxy Space | Project Galaxy](https://galaxy.eco/galaxy/campaign/GCqBzUtW7w) .
+An example of how a campaign can be shown on website: [New To The Galxe?
+Start your adventure here! by Galxe Space | Galxe](https://galxe.com/galaxy/campaign/GCqBzUtW7w) .

 ### 2.2.1.
 Q**uery**